 Most modern motorhomes have some type of heating fitted.

 - Wet Heating – this type of thermostatically controlled heating is where pipes run behind the furniture in your motorhome and act like radiators.
 The boiler also heats your hot water, making it the most efficient option.
-The boiler is usually be powered by gas or electricity, and sometimes you can use a combination of both to heat your motorhome more quickly.
+The boiler is usually powered by gas, electricity or diesel.
+Sometimes you can use a combination of both to heat your motorhome more quickly.
 This type of system is the most expensive option to have fitted and is difficult to fit retrospectively.

 - Blown Air – this is a type of thermostatically controlled fan heating, either from a ceiling unit (which may also deliver air conditioning in summer) or and under seat mounted unit.
 It will heat up the air inside your motorhome almost instantly and can be run from electricity, gas or diesel making it a versatile option.

 - Stand Alone – this could be a plug-in oil filed radiator, a fan heater or a portable gas heater.
 These do a great job in smaller spaces, like keeping a campervan warm – this is a helpful guide to the best campervan heaters.

 - Exchange Heater – fitted as part of a wider wet or blown air heating system, heat from the engine is extracted and exchanged into heat for your heating and hot water.
 Switch on 30 minutes before arrival for a toasty motorhome and enough hot water for a shower, without dipping into your gas supply.